Fair, transparent, self-determined compensation –

 Market Perspective

-Personal Factors
+Personal

-The Process – Step by Step
+The Process, Step by Step

 Step 0